-Clicking on the General option will open a general page in the right panel (see Figure 1).
+Clicking on the General Settings option will open a general SETTINGS page in the right panel (see Figure 1).

-Using the general page, you can configure the following settings:
+Using the general SETTINGS page, you can configure the following settings:

 - The trend graph option in the eG monitoring console allows users to view and analyze the computed trend values over time.
 By default, during trending, the eG manager computes the upper and lower bounds of every metric using statistical quality control techniques.
 In addition, the manager also computes the average and sum of every metric while trending, and stores these values too in the database.
 Accordingly, the Compute average/sum of metrics while trending flag is set to Yes by default.
 This ensures that users have the option to plot min-max, average, or sum values of a chosen metric in a trend graph, and are able to better assess and plan the current and future performance of the target components.
 However, if, for some reason, you do not want the eG manager to perform average and sum computations while trending, you can indicate that by setting the Compute average/sum of metrics while trending flag to No.